The Henley Passport Index

 1. It shows how strong the country’s passport is for visiting other countries without having a visa.

-1. If a country has high rank on the Henley Index, then it means that it has good relationships with other countries which make travel easier for its citizens.
+1. If a country has a high rank on the Henley Index, then it means that it has good relationships with other countries which make travel easier for its citizens.

 Global Rankings and Visa-Free Country Lists